Azure/k8s-infra/spec/type_references_and_ownership.md

 )
 ```

+This produces a resource ID: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroup}/Microsoft.Network/virtualNetworks/{vnetName}/subnets/{subnetName}`.

 Currently ASO does not support cross-subscription references (and some of the resources such as VMSS don't allow cross-resource group references), but it in theory could by adding parameters.

-#### What k8s-infra does
+#### What does k8s-infra do?
 k8s-infra is a bit different in that resource references are in Kubernetes style (namespace + name) and not Azure style (resource-group + resource-name).
 All resource references are done using the special type `KnownTypeReference` which contains the fully qualified Kubernetes name for the resource.

 ### Dependent Resources
-#### What ARM does
+#### What does ARM do?
 ARM template deployments support [two different ways of deploying dependent resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/child-resource-name-type):

-- Embed the dependent resource directly in the same ARM template in which the owning resource is created, using the `resources` property.
+- Deploy the resources in the same ARM template with dependent resources embedded inside owning resources using the `resources` property.
+    - The dependent resource need not specify which resource is its owner, because it is implied by embedded structure.
-    - This requires that the owning resource and the dependent resource are created at the same time.
+    - The owning resource and the dependent resource must be created at the same time.
-- Deploy the dependent resource separately.
+- Deploy the resources separately.
-    - When doing this, you should specify `dependsOn` stating that your new dependent resource depends on its owner.
-This is not strictly required in cases where
-      the owner already exists, but is required when it is still being created (possibly in parallel).
-    - The `name` field of the dependent resource in this mode serves a dual purpose - to name the dependent resource and to identify the parent resources.
+    - The dependent resource must specify which resource is its owner by including in its `name` field both the owning resource name and the dependent
-      Each segment of the name corresponds to an owning resource, so creating a Batch Pool `foo` in Batch account `account` would have `name` = `account/foo`.
+      resource name separated by a `/`.
+Each segment of the name corresponds to an owning resource.
+For example creating a Batch Pool `foo` in Batch account `account`
+      would have `name` = `account/foo`.
+    - The dependent resource can be created after the owning resource has already been created, or can be created at the same time as the owning resource.
+If
+      created at the same time, the `dependsOn` field must be used to inform ARM of the order to perform resource creation.

-#### What ASO does
+#### What does ASO do?
 Dependent resources in ASO have properties which map to the name/path to their owner.
 For example
 [MySQLFirewallRuleSpec](https://github.com/Azure/azure-service-operator/blob/92240406aff3863f3a267d8a1dc1e28aa3e841ae/api/v1alpha1/mysqlfirewallrule_types.go#L15) looks like this: